kuzzleio/documentation/src/core/1/guides/essentials/cli/index.md

 # [✔] Securities have been successfully loaded
 ```

-The `loadSecurities` command load roles, profiles and users directly into the storage layer.
+The `loadSecurities` command loads roles, profiles and users directly into the storage layer.

 The roles, profiles and users definition follow the same structure as in the body parameter of the API: